 How to Win Back Abandoned Carts

 Do you remember when I said that close to 7 out of 10 visitors abandon their cart?

-On top of that you can use the emails to help tip the balance in your favor by reinforcing any social-proof elements you have such as reviews, number of customers served or any notable media mentions.
+On top of that, you can use the messages to help tip the balance in your favor by reinforcing any social-proof elements you have.
+An example is reviews, the number of customers served, or any notable media mentions.

 We’ve also written a really good article on Retargeting.